 The planned visitor infrastructure improvements will increase capacity and enhance visitor access and safety at Minyon Falls lookout and nearby day use area.
 The works aim to complement the site's natural and cultural values and provide opportunities for a more diverse range of visitors to enjoy our spectacular national parks.

-As outlined in the proposed amendments to the plan of management (Tweed Byron Hinterland Trails project), this master plan includes proposals to:
+As outlined in the proposed amendments to the plan of management (Tweed Byron Hinterland Trails project), this master plan included proposals to:

 - provide adequate car parking facilities at Minyon Falls day use area (an increase from 42 to 96 car spaces)